Word length predicts word order: "Min-max"-ing drives language evolution: Discussion

 \subsection{A \textquotedblleft Min-Max\textquotedblright{} theory of processing}

 The current proposal re-formulates or refines Hawkins' PGCH to incorporate (increased) complexity as a motivation for the order of constituents, bearing some resemblance to proposals in \citet{Levshina:2023aa}.
-I frame this as (to borrow a term from computer gaming) the ``Min-Max'' theory of processing (schematized in Figure \ref{fig:Min-Max-schema}).
-The idea here is that speakers seek to minimize their processing effort while maximizing the information in their utterances.
+I describe this as (to borrow a term from computer gaming)\footnote{A ``min-maxer'' in gaming terminology is an individual who minimizes their effort while maximizing their gains.
+This can be in terms of focusing their efforts on activities in a game that give the best returns, or by minimizing survival stats on a character in order to maximize damage (as in a ``glass cannon'' build for ranged attackers in an RPG).} the ``Min-Max'' theory of processing (schematized in Figure \ref{fig:Min-Max-schema-1}), whereby speakers seek to minimize their processing effort while maximizing the information in their utterances.
 These are competing/parallel pressures that speakers are constantly balancing in production (or ``performance'') in order to choose the best strategy for their immediate goals.
 As speakers produce variants along a cline of grammaticality, these variants compete on the basis of multiple factors, including how well such variants support Min-Max-ing in relation to other variants, leading to language change.

 These two competing pressures offer a more complete (and parsimonious) explanation for word order change (and possibly other kinds of linguistic change) than existing theories of language.
 In one possible scenario the frequent use of short pronominal forms encourages drift toward an argument-initial order, and nouns subsequently lengthen as they provide more information to speakers and move toward an initial position.
 This, combined with the preponderance of shorter pronominal forms crosslinguistically, may provide an explanation for why the majority of languages reported in the world are SV.
 Conversely, if a language has or develops longer verbs, the preference for these heavier constituents to occur first could put pressure on the language to maintain or develop predicate-initial order, which would explain why some VS languages are quite stable.
 In each case the direction of development would depend on a number of factors that have been implicated in discussions of language change and grammaticalization (see \citealt{Heine:2002fk,Matras:2011kx,Narrog:2011aa}).
 However, the effect of word length is clearly a major part of the explanation for why we can observe (and predict) such a difference in word order between Ancient and Modern Hebrew as well as Classical and Egyptian Arabic via their respective corpora.